BijoSebastian/UR5/Docs/Add gripper.md

 - Follow the steps mentioned [here](https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html) to configure the robot.
 Following are some things to note:

     - Add a virtual joint between the ur5e_base_link and world
     - Add a planning group for the arm with kdl_kinematics_plugin/KDLKinematicsPlugin as Kinematic Solver as the planner.
-Add kinematic chain to the planning group with *base_link* as Base link and gripper_palm as Tip link
+Add kinematic chain to the planning group with *base_link* as Base link and tool0 as Tip link
     - Add a planning group for the gripper with no solver attached.
-Add all of the gripper joints to this group
+Add only the base joints of each finger onn the gripper to this group
     - Define a home pose with the robot upright
     - Define open and close pose for the gripper
     - Do Auto Add FollowJointsTrajctory Controllers For Each Planning Group, we will change this later